rug005/lab4/index.md

 ---
 **Step 5: Clone your fork of the repository from your Github account**
 ---
-To clone the repository type the command *git clone <cmd+v>* to paste the repository.
+To clone the repository type the command *git clone <CTRL+v>* to paste the repository.
 ```
 [cs15lwi23agr@ieng6-202]:~:509$ git clone git@github.com:rug005/lab7.git
 Cloning into 'lab7'...